Dagwbl/dagwbl.github.io/content/posts/learn/note/pte.md

 > You will have 20 minutes to plan, write and revise an essay about the topic below.
 Your response will be judged on how well you develop a position, organize your ideas, present supporting details, and control the elements of standard written English.
 You should write 200-300 words.

-1. In comtemporary society, the controversial topic about (主题词) never fails to attract public attention.
+1. In contemporary society, the controversial topic about (主题词) never fails to attract public attention.

-   Some people bileve that (论点), while others are convinced of the opposite view.
+   Some people believe that (论点), while others are convinced of the opposite view.

    As far as I am concerned, I tend to be the advocate of the former/ latter opinion, and this essay will discuss the same.

-2. To commemce with, there are a lot of solid reasons accounting for why (改写论点).
+2. To commence with, there are a lot of solid reasons accounting for why (改写论点).

    The most important one is that (论据).